 IMLS Grant Programs (Museums and Libraries)

 The Institute of Museum and Library Services (IMLS) offers multiple grant programs that can support solar-related projects for libraries and museums across the United States.
 These grants range from general capacity-building efforts to innovative sustainability initiatives that incorporate solar energy into educational and public spaces.
 Eligible projects have included outdoor learning environments, solar-powered furniture, and renewable energy exhibits that engage the community.
 Below are several IMLS programs that have previously funded solar-focused initiatives.
+For information on the available grants by program or state, visit The Institute for Museum and Library Services.

 Outdoor Learning Grants